frankchoongsaeng/type-conformity/README.md

 # Introducing TypeConformity

-TypeConformity is a TypeScript/JavaScript library designed to empower developers in building robust data validation mechanisms through a declarative approach.
-By providing a set of tools for defining decoders, the library aids developers in enforcing data integrity and preventing the ingress of erroneous or unexpected data into their systems.
+TypeConformity is a simple TypeScript/JavaScript library designed to help us developers in building data validation pipelines using an elegant declarative API.
+It aids in enforcing data integrity and preventing unexpected data from entering into our systems.

-It can be used to validate that data conforms to a predefined type rule; You can think of it as a runtime type checker for JavaScript.
+Simply put, it can be used to _assert_ that data is what we _expect_.
+You can think of it as a runtime type checker for JavaScript.

-## Why use TypeConformity

-**Enhanced Data Quality**: TypeConformity facilitates the creation of decoders that enforce strict validation rules, ensuring that only valid data enters the system.
-This leads to improved data quality and reliability.

-**Reduced Error Rates**: By defining decoders upfront, developers can catch data errors early in the process, reducing the likelihood of runtime errors and improving the overall stability of the application.
-Think of this as a runtime type checker.

-**Declarative Approach**: TypeConformity promotes a declarative programming paradigm, allowing developers to succinctly express their validation logic using clear and intuitive syntax.

-**Type Safety**: Leveraging TypeScript's type system, TypeConformity provides strong compile-time guarantees, enabling developers to catch type mismatches and other errors during development rather than at runtime.

-**Scalability**: With TypeConformity, developers can easily compose complex decoders from simpler ones, enabling scalability and reusability across different parts of the codebase.

 ## Getting Started